Spyravis/websitecollaborative/README.md

 2. We are going to be building [this design](https://raw.githubusercontent.com/breatheco-de/exercise-collaborative-html-website/master/website/designs/thumb.jpg), and [this is how you can split with the students](https://github.com/breatheco-de/exercise-collaborative-html-website/blob/master/website/designs/guide.jpg?raw=true)

-3. Each contributor will have to clone the new forked repository and develop a part of the website that is coordinated with the group; each project is divided in pieces inside the **templates/** directory (located in website/templates).
-Once everyone has their editor open, run the project in the terminal with this command:

 ```bash
 $ npx http-server --yes -c-1